Java

 Traces

-Deploy this integration to enable automatic instrumentation of your Java application using OpenTelemetry.
+Deploy this integration for automatic instrumentation of your Java application using OpenTelemetry.
+The Java agent captures spans and forwards them to the collector, which exports data to your Logz.io account.

 This integration includes: